 Prerequisites, listed at the end of course descriptions, are requirements students must successfully complete before being permitted to take the course and are identified in the Ministry of Education curriculum documents.
-If a parent or a student who is eighteen years of age or older requests that a prerequisite be waived, the principal will determine whether or not it should be waived.
+If a parent, guardian, or student (with a parent's or guardian's written approval) requests that a prerequisite be waived, the principal will determine whether or not it should be waived.
 A principal may also initiate consideration of whether a prerequisite should be waived.
 The principal will make a decision in consultation with the requesting person and appropriate school staff.